-Always use appropriate lifting and lashing tackle at the lifting and lifting points.
+Always use appropriate lashing tackle at the lashing points.

-Use lifting tackle only in the specified loading direction.
+Use lashing tackle only in the specified loading direction.

-Lifting tackle must not be damaged by machine parts.
+Lashing tackle must not be damaged by machine parts.

 When lifting the machine, make sure the load does not move in an uncontrolled way.
 If necessary, hold the load steady with guide ropes.